gagbo/gagbo/README.md

 # Gerry Agbobada

-I'm a backend software engineer, and this is my github profile.
+I'm a backend software engineer currently working at [Fiberplane](https://github.com/fiberplane), and this is my github profile.
 I mostly like Rust and Schemes, but I have good experience in C++ and Python as well, trying to embed the languages I like working with inside the ones I like hacking with.
+That makes Rust and Web Assembly really nice technologies to explore!

 Sometimes, I [blog](https://gagbo.net).
 It is quite rare though.